 Delaware and Maryland watermelon grower-shippers are promoting their fruit in the Northeast.

-Mar-Del Watermelon Association Delaware and Maryland watermelon growers are promoting their fruit in some promotions that focus on New England retailers and consumers.
 In cooperation with the Maryland Department of Agriculture and the Delaware Department of Agriculture, growers in the Mar-Del Watermelon Association are promoting watermelon through an August promotion that focuses on New England.

 The promotion involves radio and print advertising with radio spots scheduled to air on a Boston radio stations.